|

 Not the same as Binge-Eating Disorder

 Although there are some similarities between them, bulimia nervosa should not be confused with binge-eating disorder.
-Like bulimia, binge-eating disorder includes out-of-control eating, but rarely involves the purging that is associated with bulimia.
+Like bulimia, binge-eating disorder includes out-of-control eating, but rarely involves purging.

-Click here to go from Bulimia Nervosa page to Food Guidlelines page.
+Click here to go from Bulimia Nervosa page to Recovery Diet page.